NEW Diabetes and Pain Medication Study

 The trial protocol mentions that participants cannot take certain prohibited medications, as described in Appendix A. However, it does not specify which medications are prohibited, so it's unclear if you need to stop your current medications.
 It's best to discuss this with the trial coordinators.

-What safety data is available for NRD135SE.1 treatment for peripheral neuropathy?
+What evidence suggests that NRD135SE.1 might be an effective treatment for peripheral neuropathy?

 Jessica Robinson-Papp, MD